PyramidTechnologies/escpos/index.rst

 explanations, use cases, and examples of how to use the ESC/POS command protocol supported by the Reliance Printer.

+.. tip:: `Thermal Talk ESC/POS API <https://github.com/PyramidTechnologies/ThermalTalk>`_ automates a lot of these features for you.
+Continue reading this document if you specific requirements not yet covered by our ESC/POS API.

 .. toctree::
    :maxdepth: 4